vyos/vyos-documentation/docs/configuration/service/dhcp-server.rst

    Create DNS record per client lease, by adding clients to /etc/hosts file.
    Entry will have format: `<shared-network-name>_<hostname>.<domain-name>`

-.. cfgcmd:: set service dhcp-server host-decl-name

-   Will drop `<shared-network-name>_` from client DNS record, using only the host declaration name and domain: `<hostname>.<domain-name>`

-.. cfgcmd:: set service dhcp-server shared-network-name <name> domain-name <domain-name>
+.. cfgcmd:: set service dhcp-server shared-network-name <name> option domain-name <domain-name>

    The domain-name parameter should be the domain name that will be appended to the client's hostname to form a fully-qualified domain-name (FQDN) (DHCP